 I hope you have enjoyed this article on jade plant dropping leaves and you can now go away fully equipped to deal with the problem.
 I have owned a number of jade plants over the years and if the leaves ever fall off it has been due to one of the above problems.

-If you have any questions then feel free to leave a comment and I will get back to you as soon as I can.
 All the information I have provided has been based on my own experience of owning succulents.

 To recap, jade plant dropping leaves will commonly be because of:

 - Potting Soil